attilagk/R-programming-tricks/README.md

 ## What is this?

 * articles on theoretical programming concepts turned into R code
-* a static website containing those articles: [https://attilagk.github.io/R-you-experienced/](https://attilagk.github.io/R-you-experienced/)
+* source of a static website containing those articles: [https://attilagk.github.io/R-you-experienced/](https://attilagk.github.io/R-you-experienced/)

 ## Introduction